-Notice to Applicants and Students with Misdemeanor and Felony Convictions is unlikely.
-For this reason AUHS does not accept admissions applications from prospective students with felony convictions.
+Notice to Applicants and Students with Misdemeanor and Felony Convictions

+Employment in most health care positions requires a background check.
+The University does not believe that students should make a substantial investment of time and money if the ability to secure employment in the field of study is unlikely.
 Students in the Nursing and Pharmacy programs with misdemeanor convictions may not be able to be placed for their clinical course work or become licensed.
 Prospective students are required to disclose information relating to any felony or misdemeanor conviction to their admissions representative upon application or when the event occurs.